-Since their energy levels are high, they are outgoing parrots.
-If you want a bird that can entertain you like a friend, you’ll never be lonely with a caique.
+Since their energy levels are high, they’re outgoing parrots.
+If you want a bird that can entertain you like a friend, you’ll never feel lonely with a caique.

 Caique Behavioral Problems

-- Become cold toward you
+- Become cold toward you.

-- Hiss when you come near
+- Hiss when you come near.

-- Refuse to be trained
+- Refuse to be trained.

-- Start biting
+- Start biting.

-- Act territorially
+- Act territorially.

 Caique Care Information

-Now that you’ve set up the caique’s living space and understand its personality, here’s how to care for a caique parrot:
+Now you’ve set up the caique’s living space and understand its personality, here’s how to care for a caique parrot:

-How Much Sleep Do Caiques Need?
+How Much Sleep Caiques Need